 For a more natural cleaning method, make a paste of lemon juice and salt.
 Leave the mixture on the stain for about an hour.
 Then, wipe off the remaining salt with a clean rag.

-For a deeper clean, you can make or buy a cleaner.
 For quick and inexpensive cleaning, clean your mattress with baking soda, as explained in the following steps.

-- Then, spot treat to remove blood stains, urine stains, vomit stains, and sweat stains out of mattress.
+- Then, spot treat to remove blood stains, urine stains, vomit stains, and sweat stains out of the mattress.

 - Finally, with the upholstery attachment on your vacuum cleaner, vacuum all of the baking soda from the mattress.